rust-lang/rust/raii.md

 While Rust provides a `Default` trait for specifying the moral equivalent of a default constructor, it's incredibly rare for this trait to be used.
-This is because variables aren't implicitly initialized (see [working with uninitialized memory][uninit] for details).
+This is because variables [aren't implicitly initialized][uninit].
 Default is basically only useful for generic programming.
 In concrete contexts, a type will provide a static `new` method for any kind of "default" constructor.
 This has no relation to `new` in other languages and has no special meaning.
 It's just a naming convention.